Judge denies removal of ex-senator’s name from ballot

-ANNAPOLIS, Md.
-(AP) - A judge has denied a request to remove a former state senator’s name from the primary ballot after the former official pleaded guilty to fraud charges in a federal bribery case.
+BALTIMORE (AP) - An attorney seeking to remove a former state senator’s name from the primary ballot after his guilty plea in a federal bribery case is asking the disgraced lawmaker to remove his name from Maryland’s voter registration list.

-Anne Arundel County Circuit Court Judge Glenn Klavans made the ruling Friday against taking Nathaniel Oaks‘ name off the ballot for the June 26 Democratic primary for a Baltimore Senate seat.

-State attorneys representing the elections board argued the process would delay ballot preparation and create the possibility for errors.
+In a letter Sunday to Nathaniel Oaks‘ public defender, attorney H. Mark Stichel says that if Oaks cancels his voter registration, he would immediately become ineligible to hold elective office.

-While Oaks is scheduled for July sentencing, Klavans says Oaks isn’t currently disqualified from office.
-He says it’s still legally speculative what the outcome will be.
+The move comes after a state judge refused Friday to order election officials to strike Oaks‘ name from the June Democratic primary ballot for a Baltimore Senate seat.
+While Oaks is scheduled for July sentencing, the judge said Oaks isn’t currently disqualified from office.

-Attorney H. Mark Stichel says keeping Oaks‘ name on the ballot could confuse voters, and he expects to appeal the judge’s ruling.
+Stichel, who is representing three District 41 voters, says keeping Oaks‘ name on the ballot could confuse voters.

 Copyright © 2018 The Washington Times, LLC.